alekratz/rowdiff/README.md

  - john
 ```

-### Compare which users in company 888 have been added or removed
+### Compare which users in any company have been added or removed

 Command: